gmc-code/PC-microbit-micropython/docs/lessons/Scroll_text.rst

 ----

-while True loops
+scroll at different speeds
 ----------------------------------------

-| Microbit code can be repeated using a ``while True:`` loop.
-| This continues forever.
-| The code to be repeated has to be indented with a tab character.
-| Python uses indenting to group together the lines of code in a ``while`` loop.
+| The code below uses a shorter delay for the initial text then a longer delay for the main information.

 .. code-block:: python